markcollinscope/bash-utility-functions/README.md

 xgrep() # <...normal 'grep' args>
 # call grep with args given, but exclude certain patterns from results (grep -v)
-# $UTS_EXCLUDE defines the pattern - in egrep form - see utils_globals.shi.
+# $UTILS_EXCLUDE defines the pattern - in egrep form - see utils_globals.shi.

 xfind() # <... standard find args>
 # call find with args given, but exclude certain patterns from results (grep -v)
-# $UTS_EXCLUDE defines the pattern - in egrep form - see utils_globals.shi.
+# $UTILS_EXCLUDE defines the pattern - in egrep form - see utils_globals.shi.

 ```